mlpack/mlpack/doc/user/load_save.md

  * Loading WAV or MP3 files using a floating-point matrix type (e.g. arma::fmat) produces samples normalised to the range [-1.0, +1.0].
-   This is the recommended practice for most use cases.

- * Loading with an integral matrix type and a 16-bit depth produces signed 16-bit samples in the range [-32768, +32767].
+   On the other hand loading using an integral matrix type and 16-bit depth proces samples in the range [-32768, +32767].

  * Loading with an integral matrix type and a 32-bit depth produces signed 32-bit samples in the full range [-2147483648, +2147483647].

-Note that dr\_wav scales all source formats up to fill the 32-bit range (e.g. a 16-bit sample is left-shifted by 16 bits).
-This option is only available for WAV files;
-   dr\_mp3 does not provide a 32-bit integer decoding function.
+ * Loading WAV or MP3 files with bit depth other than 16 and 32 bits is not supported.

  * When saving to a WAV file, the output format depends on the element type of the matrix and the requested bit depth:
      - Floating-point matrix + 32-bit: IEEE float format, data in [-1, +1].
-     - All other combinations: PCM format, storing samples as signed integers whose width matches the requested bit depth (16 or 32).
+     - All other combinations: PCM format, storing samples as signed integers whose width matches the supported bit depth (16 or 32).

 ### Audio data load/save examples